felixmohnert/felixmohnert.github.io/_posts/2014-06-07-learning-swift-with-ruby-background.md

 var nonOptionalString = "I'm a string" nonOptionalString     = nil // This result's in a runtime error!

-var optionalString: String? = "I'm a optional String" optionalString              = nil // It just works
+var optionalString: String? = "I'm an optional String" optionalString              = nil // It just works

 // How do I work with optionals?